-- 2.35 The planning mechanism for implementing an Enterprise Zone at Discovery Park is a Local Development Order (LDO).
-A LDO is intended to encourage new start-up businesses and other investors to locate in the Enterprise Zone. - 2.36 The allowances that are contained in the Draft LDO has been specifically drafted to avoid the need for Environmental Impact Assessment, Habitat Regulations and Transport Impact Assessment etc. Public consultation is currently underway on the Draft LDO. - 2.37 The LDO has removed the need to apply for planning applications for specified types of development (uses, minor operational development, minor demolition).
+- 2.29 The planning mechanism for implementing an Enterprise Zone at Discovery Park is a Local Development Order (LDO).
+A LDO is intended to encourage new start-up businesses and other investors to locate in the Enterprise Zone. - 2.30 The allowances that are contained in the LDO, which was adopted by the District Council at the end of March 2012, have been specifically worded to avoid the need for Environmental Impact Assessment, Habitat Regulations and Transport Impact Assessment etc. - 2.31 The LDO has removed the need to apply for planning applications for specified types of development (uses, minor operational development, minor demolition).
 The LDO provides a clear framework for business development making it easier to achieve economic growth and new start up businesses and investors with simplified planning rules.